lbroudoux/openshift-msa-blueprint/README.md

 If you're using a full blown OpenShift cluster, I recommend installing both tools the standard way, reusing the provided Ansible playbooks (provided into
 `/usr/share/ansible/openshift-ansible/playbooks/openshift_prometheus` and
 `/usr/share/ansible/openshift-ansible/playbooks/openshift_grafana`).

+Finally, the Grafana dashboard for the application that you've seen above is available [here](./grafana-dashboard.json) and can be easily imported into your instance.

 Jaeger can be simply installed using the following command: